 Benevolent Boss: Strickland's grown into this role over time; having started as something of a politically-minded Pointy-Haired Boss he's gradually earned the respect of the team and vice versa.
 He eventually gets a Day in the Limelight in the 9th season episode "Part of a Whole" where he proves himself to be seriouslyBadass.

 Beware the Nice Ones: Jack, whilst normally a pleasant, gentle sort of fellow, possesses a sharp and sometimes violent temper if someone (usually a murderer or corrupt cop) has really managed to annoy him.
 His interrogation of a phony psychic in one episode is conducted almost entirely in calm, reasonable tones, but it's extraordinarily evident that he is beyond outraged by the nature of the crime; watching the scene will send shivers down your spine.
 Similarly, Brian is normally just a little bit awkward, but becomes more than a little bit scary when he hasn't been taking his medication.

 Bill...
 Bill...
 Junk...
 Bill...: In the pilot, Jack sorts through the list of potential UCOS candidates Sandra has been given and delivers one of these speeches.
 Most of the candidates are dead.
 The rest...

-Jack:(throwing down the candidates' photos, one at a time) Dead... dead... good as... alive, but he bores for England... retired, but currently under investigation by the CPSnote Crown Prosecution Service... ditto the DTInote Department of Trade and Industry... dead... alive, but don't leave him with your kids... retired sick - well, insane, really... dead... dead... would be if I got hold of him.
+Jack:(throwing down the candidates' photos, one at a time) Dead... dead... as good as... alive, but he bores for England... retired, but currently under investigation by the CPSnote Crown Prosecution Service... ditto the DTInote Department of Trade and Industry... dead... alive, but don't leave him with your kids... retired sick - well, insane, really... dead... dead... would be if I got hold of him.

 Big Secret: There are usually three or four of these per episode, invariably complicating the murder investigation.